 - Use unsalted butter.

-- It is best to use European style butter as it has less water in it.
+- It is best to use European-style butter because it has less water.

-- Make sure that both the pudding and the butter have the same temperature, that is room temperature.
+- Make sure that both the pudding and the butter are at the same temperature, that is, room temperature.

-- Incorporate the pudding into the butter one tablespoon at a time, making sure that the buttercream is well mixed before adding the next portion.
+- Incorporate the pudding into the butter one tablespoon at a time, ensuring the buttercream is well mixed before adding the next portion.

 - Never taste the buttercream while you mix the butter with the pudding.
 The spit on your fingers or spoon will cause the buttercream to curdle.